Skip to main content

 DateTime Type

 The datetime type stores a full timestamp including both date and time components with timezone offset.
-This is the type to use when you need to capture both the date and the time of day.
+Use this type when you need to capture both the date and the time of day.

 PropertyValue